marlonmisra/behavioral-cloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* video.zip containing a video file of a successful lap
+* video.mp4 containing a video file of a successful lap
 * This report (README.md) summarizing the process and results